Potential Breakup Song: Release

 The single was released on Radio Disney on May 12, 2007, containing the edited lyrics rather than the official version of the single.
 The song was made available for sale on the US iTunes Store on June 26, 2007, along with a pre-order offer for their second studio album, Insomniatic.

 The single was released digitally in the UK on October 1, 2007, followed by a physical CD single release on October 8.
 The album followed two weeks later on October 22.
 The song served as the group's second UK single when it was released in October, after their debut UK single, "Chemicals React" failed to chart in the UK in May 2007.
 Also, the bonus track for the United States Wal-Mart collector's edition "Careful With Words" serves as the B-side of the CD single in the United Kingdom.

 After a resurgence in popularity of the song due to widespread use on TikTok, and requests from fans, the duo released a re-recording of the song as a promotional single on December 29, 2020.
-The new recording has reworked vocals and production, with some changes in the lyrics such as replacing "stupid birthday" with "fucking birthday" that had previously been performed live.
+The new recording has reworked vocals and production, with some changes in the lyrics, such as replacing "stupid birthday" with "fucking birthday" that had previously been performed live.
 The duo dedicated the song to "breaking up" with 2020.

 Critical reception

 Upon its release, "Potential Breakup Song" has received generally positive reviews from critics.
 Digital Spy said that, "by Disney Channel standards at least, 'Potential Breakup Song' is fairly adventurous, riding its bassline and tango-inflected rhythm track to a chipper, synth-fueled chorus."
-The Celebrity Cafe said that the song "has an electronica-like melody to it that is perfect to be played in listeners' dance clubs."
+The Celebrity Café said that the song "has an electronica-like melody to it that is perfect to be played in listeners' dance clubs."
 Tommy2.Net said that "several tracks [on the Insomniatic album] point toward synth rock by the use of samples, loops and vocal processing including the lead single, 'Potential Breakup Song,' which proves to be a good barometer for the direction they're heading."
 BBC Music said that they "already introduced 'Potential Breakup Song' on Back of the Sofa Tunes pt.2, after I bullied Steve P into listening to it until the poor lad was quite overcome by its brilliance and subsequently forced to bully Fraser into covering it."
-Time voted it the ninth best song of the year, describing it as "winking pop that doesn't skimp on the hook ... or the emotion."
+Time voted it the ninth-best song of the year, describing it as "winking pop that doesn't skimp on the hook ... or the emotion."